mdbb12138/CIS-1051-Demo/proposal.md

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

 A two player game of Gomoku or a mario game.
+Using pygame to make gomoku.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?